Lake Tomahawk (CDP), Wisconsin

 Lake Tomahawk is an unincorporated census-designated place located in the town of Lake Tomahawk, Oneida County, Wisconsin, United States.
 Lake Tomahawk is located on Wisconsin Highway 47 15 mi northwest of Rhinelander.
 Lake Tomahawk has a post office with ZIP code 54539.
-As of the 2010 census, its population was 228.
+As of the 2020 census, its population was 246, up from 228 at the 2010 census.

 History

 Lake Tomahawk was originally called Tomahawk Lake, and under the latter name was platted in 1892.
 The community took its name from nearby Tomahawk Lake.
 The name of the post office was changed from Tomahawk Lake to Lake Tomahawk in 1928.